shada12/Shopping-Cart-Items/README.md

 # Shopping-Cart-Items
-Create a shoping cart using JavaScript.
+Created a shoping cart using JavaScript.